A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical results for the multigrid solver of Algorithm~\ref{Definition_solver} and the domain decomposition method of Algorithm~\ref{AS_solver}.
+In this section, we present numerical experiments for the multigrid solver of Algorithm~\ref{Definition_solver} and the domain decomposition method of Algorithm~\ref{AS_solver}.
 Though the implementation aspects are not the main focus of the work, we point out that several options are possible.
 One can possibly use divergence-free basis functions; for some early contributions on this subject, see, e.g., Thomasset~\cite{Thomasset81_book}, Hecht~\cite{Hecht84}, or Scheichl~\cite{Scheichl_PhD_00,Schei_MFE_dec_03}.
 This approach may, however, be involved, especially in three space dimensions and for higher polynomial degrees $p$.
 We follow here another approach, which consists in using basis functions of the entire spaces $\bV_{J}$ from~\eqref{V_h}; these are typically available in finite element software packages.
 Then, to solve the problems~\eqref{rho_0} and~\eqref{patch_problem} (or, similarly, \eqref{rho_0_DD} and~\eqref{patch_problem_1}), one uses the fact that they are equivalent to coarse-grid/local saddle-point problems just as~\eqref{mfe_div_free} is equivalent to~\eqref{mfe}.
 Then, no divergence-free basis functions are needed.
-A special attention needs to be paid when high polynomial degrees $p$ are used, cf., e.g., Kirby~\cite{Kirby_FE_de_Rham_14}, Brubeck and Farrell~\cite{Brubeck_Farrell_hoFEM_21} and the references therein.
+A special attention for the choice of the basis functions and quadrature formulas needs to be paid when high polynomial degrees $p$ are used, cf., e.g., Kirby~\cite{Kirby_FE_de_Rham_14}, Brubeck and Farrell~\cite{Brubeck_Farrell_hoFEM_21}, and the references therein.